jgutman/campaign_template_metrics/README.md

     - `total_upgrades`: the total number of users who upgraded their base plan (people, nights, or both) at any point during the period (regardless of subsequent base plan changes)
     - `total_downgrades`: the total number of users who downgraded their base plan (people, nights, or both) at any point during the period (regardless of subsequent base plan changes)
     - `ordered_ds`: [*VALUE SHOULD BE FALSE, OR THE NAME OF A DS*] the number of users in this responder segment ordering a box during the specified delivery schedule (delivery schedule must fall within the given period)
+    - `gift_cards_purchased`: the total number of users in this responder segment purchasing at least one gift card during this period
+    - `total_ordered_week_4`: the total number of users who placed an order during the 4th week of their subscription (relative to first delivery)
+    - `pct_ordered_week_4`: the percent of users who placed an order during the 4th week of their subscription (note that this percentage is out of all users in this segment)
+    - `avg_num_boxes_first_4_weeks`: the average number of boxes ordered by users in the first 4 weeks of their subscription (relative to first delivery)
+    - `total_using_the_app`: the total number of users who used either the iOS or Android app at least once during the specified period

 ### Test matrix information columns
 (**single value per test matrix row**)